-A detailed comparison between MLF and other extensions of System F can be found in [3].
-The most closely related work [6] proposes an interesting restriction of MLF, called HML, in which rigid quantification is treated up to sharing and thus inlined, but which requires more type annotations-namely, all parameters of functions that are polymorphic need a type annotation.
-Interestingly, this restriction seems to be expressible directly in our framework, which should thus be easily applicable to perform type inference in HML.
-This would provide HML with an efficient type inference algorithm.
+A detailed comparison between ML^F and other extensions of System F can be found in [3].
+The most closely related work [5] proposes an interesting restriction of ML^F, called HML, in which rigid quantification is treated up to sharing and thus inlined, but which requires more type annotations-namely, all parameters of functions that are polymorphic need a type annotation.
+Interestingly, this restriction seems to be expressible directly in our framework, which should thus be easily applicable to perform type inference algorithm.
 Notice that while sharing of rigidly bound nodes is unnecessary in the definition of HML, it should remain essential in the implementation to maintain efficiency.

 Another system, called FPH [13], uses System-F types externally.
 However its specification introduces "boxes" inside types to keep track of impredicative instantiations.
-Since type inference in

-FPH is internally performed using the MLF type inference mechanisms, and since FPH seems to be a subset of MLF (in fact of HML), we believe that FPH and type inference for FPH could also be expressed in our framework.
+Since type inference in FPH is internally performed using the MLF type inference mechanisms, and since FPH seems to be a subset of MLF (in fact of HML), we believe that FPH and type inference for FPH could also be expressed in our framework.

-More generally, many recent works [4, 13, 5, 6] aim at finding a type system with second-order polymorphism that assigns System-F (or simplified MLF types) to expressions.
+More generally, many recent works [4, 13, 6, 5] aim at finding a type system with second-order polymorphism that assigns System-F (or simplified MLF types) to expressions.
 All of those systems are less expressive than MLF, and our graphic presentation of type inference should help compare these alternatives-and perhaps explore others more systematically.